Kishū dialect

-The Kishū dialect (紀州弁, Kishū-ben) is a Kansai dialect of Japanese spoken in the former Kii Province, in what is now Wakayama Prefecture and southern Mie Prefecture.
-In Wakayama Prefecture, the dialect may also be referred to as the Wakayama dialect (和歌山弁, Wakayama-ben).
+The Kishū dialect (紀州弁, Kishū-ben) is a dialect of Japanese spoken in Wakayama and southern Mie prefectures.
+It is also called the Wakayama dialect (和歌山弁, Wakayama-ben) in Wakayama.

+The Kishu dialect is a member of the Kansai dialect group and is spoken in the area corresponding to the former Kii Province.

 Classification

 Linguist Minoru Umegaki classified the Kishu dialect as a part of the Kansai dialect group of Western Japanese, more specifically the Southern Kansai dialect.
 It shares this subgroup with the dialects of southern Nara Prefecture and eastern Mie Prefecture.
 It has been noted for possessing many archaic and uncommon features present in its phonology, syntax and vocabulary that are even more pronounced than those of the central Kansai region dialects.
 This is believed to be due to the travel-hindering mountainous terrain of the area, as well as its historical isolation from any major routes that connected eastern and western Japan.

 Sub-divisions

 The Kishu dialect within Wakayama Prefecture can be further divided into the Kihoku, Kichu and Kinan sub-dialects, as proposed by Eichi Murauchi in 1982.
 The Kichu sub-dialect and in particular the dialect around Tanabe retain Nidan verb conjugation as well as an older Keihan-style pitch accent.
 In contrast, the dialect of Higashimuro within the Kinan sub-dialect and areas close to Mie Prefecture possess a Tarui-style pitch accent as well as a more unique local variation.
 The various sub-divisions of the dialect are shown below.